andyatkinson/blog/_posts/2017-05-18-performance-factors-calendar-generation.md

 Generating 2 weeks of calendar data per driver, for our thousands of drivers using the app and expecting a fast user experience, was tricky!
 Using the approaches here <mark>allowed us to stay in the 50-100ms range</mark> for rendering this data, providing a fast experience with rich data to interact with.

 The applicability of this approach will really depend on your specific application.
-However it seems like a handy tool to keep in mind for highly structured data, where the end result requires the data is denormalized and re-structed as JSON.
+However it seems like a handy tool to keep in mind for highly structured data, where the end result requires the data is denormalized and re-structured as JSON.

 [^ht1]: [Taking Hash Tables Off The Shelf](https://dev.to/vaidehijoshi/taking-hash-tables-off-the-shelf) by Vaidehi Joshi